What Is International Investments?

 - Accessibility to and availability of vital information related to foreign firms and markets is also a concern

-- Complications are rendered by legislations and varying operating conditions of foreign markets.
+- Complications are rendered by legislation and varying operating conditions of foreign markets.

 Investments in international markets come with many drawbacks.
 Some of them are cited below: